tattersoftware/codeigniter4-patches/README.md

 you run the test cases first.
 Clone or download the repo and launch the tests with their `run` command:

 	./tests/run

+### Clean Up

+* It is **always** safe to delete `tatter/scratch` - this branch has nothing relevant to your project.
+* It is **always** safe to delete `tatter/patches`, but if you have not committed and merged the changes then you will need to start the patch process over.
+* Should you decide not to use **Patches** anymore just remove the Composer package or delete the script - that's all!

 ### Recovery